omise/omise-node/README.md

 ### Retrieve a customer

-You can retrieve a created customer by using `omise.customers.retrieve` and passing a customer ID to it, e.g.
+You can retrieve the created customer by using `omise.customers.retrieve` and passing a customer ID to it, e.g.

 ```
 omise.customers.retrieve(customerId, function(err, resp) {